Stranger6667/talks/articles/rethinking-test-practices/PITCHME.md

 ```

 Note:
-To understand what is going on during these tests, lets look at how the SQLAlchemy session works.
 Scoped session is lazy.
 It takes a factory and it doesn't call it immediately, but proxies all calls to the registry, which
 initializes the factory lazily as well.